 Three presets can be applied to the A, B, and C keys (A).
 The presets can be set to control variables such as height, tilt, reel position, and speeds.
-For instructions, refer to One-Touch-Return Buttons, page 76.
+For instructions, refer to One-Touch-Return Buttons, page 80.

-4.6.8 Adjusting Header Raise and Lower Rates
+5.4.7 Adjusting Header Raise and Lower Rates

-The header raise and lower rates control how fast a header is raised or lowered.
-The speed can be adjusted if it is not satisfactory.
+The header raise and lower rate settings control how fast a header is raised or lowered.